Lufthansa, United, Delta cancel flights over Christmas

 Delta said it canceled flights Friday because of the impact of omicron and possibility of bad weather after it had “exhausted all options and resources — including rerouting and substitutions of aircraft and crews to cover scheduled flying.”

-It said in a statement to several outlets that it was trying to get passengers to their destinations quickly.
+It said in a statement that it was trying to get passengers to their destinations quickly.

 The cancellations come as coronavirus infections fueled by the new variant further squeeze staffing at hospitals, police departments, supermarkets and other critical operations struggling to maintain a full contingent of front-line workers.